influxdata/flux/docs/SPEC.md

 **Note:** The `yield` function produces side effects.

+#### Fill

+Fill will scan a stream for null values and replace them with a non-null value.

+The output stream will be the same as the input stream, with all null values in the column replaced.

+Fill has the following properties:

+* `column`  string
+    the column to fill
+* `value`        bool, int, uint, float, string, time the constant value to use in place of nulls.
+The type must match the type of the valueColumn.
+* `usePrevious`  bool
+    if set, then assign the value set in the previous non-null row.
+Cannot be used with `value`.

 #### AssertEquals

 AssertEquals is a function that will test whether two streams have identical data.
 It also outputs the data from the tested stream unchanged, so that this function can be used to perform in-line tests in a query.